SamFat787/SmartDenProject/README.md

 2. half hour to solder PCB
 3. 10-15 mins to program on IDE
 4. 30 mins to build and complete your circuit board
+5. 2 hours to make and print a 3d case and lid